MOohTus/ODAMNet/README.rst

    python3 main.py [overlap|domino|multixrank|networkCreation] [ARGS]

-Example
+Examples
 ----------------

-To study the overlap between Rare Diseases (from WikiPathway, WP) and genes targeted by environemental factors (extracted from CTD database), three approaches are implemented.
+To study the overlap between Rare Diseases (from WikiPathways (WP)) and genes targeted by environmental factors (extracted from CTD database), three approaches are implemented :

 Overlap analysis
 ^^^^^^^^^^^^^^^^^
-Calcul the overlap between target genes and Rare Disease pathways.
-Search the direct association : target genes that take part of pathways.
+This method Calculates the overlap between target genes and Rare Disease pathways.
+It's looking for direct association : target genes that take part of pathways.
+For more details : :ref:`overlap` section.

 .. code-block:: bash